CrackTheCode016/ionic-polkadot-light-client/README.md

  - Operates as a light client for the chosen network
  - Shows latest synced block header data for a chosen network
- - Multi-network selection (unimplemented)
+ - Multi-network selection
- - Syncing continues whether application is open or not, allowing you to be always up to date! (unimplemented)
+ - Syncing continues whether application is open or not, allowing you to be always up to date! (needs testing)